Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs

 \begin{theorem}[Probe penalty] Let $h(a|z)$ be a linear probe with $\log h$ being $L_h$-Lipschitz in $z$.
 Then: $|\E_{\PM}[\log h(A|Z)] - \E_{\PT}[\log h(A|Z)]| \leq L_h \cdot \Wone(\PM, \PT)$. \end{theorem}

-\textbf{Proof.} Identical to Step~1 of the Theorem~\ref{thm:gmi_wasserstein} proof, replacing $\ell_\psi$ with $\log h$ and $\Llog$ with $L_h$.
-Crucially, there is no competition term for probes (no random-coding argument), so the exponential prefactor does not appear.
+\textbf{Proof.} Identical to Step~1 of the Theorem~\ref{thm:gmi_wasserstein} proof, replacing $\ell$ with $\log h$ and $\Llog$ with $L_h$.
+Also there is no competition term for probes (no random-coding argument), so the exponential prefactor does not appear.

-\textbf{The key asymmetry.} A linear probe is a simple instrument: one matrix multiplication followed by a softmax.
-Its sensitivity to distributional shift ($L_h$) is just the size of that matrix's weights.
+\textbf{The key asymmetry.} A linear probe is a simple model: one matrix multiplication followed by a softmax.
+Its sensitivity to distributional shift ($L_h$) is therefore simply the norm of the weights of that matrix.
 The LLM decoder is a deep transformer with billions of parameters, and its sensitivity ($\Llog$) reflects that depth.
 Empirically, $\Llog / L_h \approx 30\times$ (\S\ref{sec:bound_validation}).

-Now consider the same distributional shift (modal representations replacing text representations).
+Now consider the same distributional shift with modal representations replacing text representations.
 The probe's bound says degradation $\leq L_h \cdot \Wone$ (small).
 The decoder's bound says degradation $\leq (1 + e^{\Llog D}) \cdot \Llog \cdot \Wone$ (large).
-Same shift, dramatically different impact.
+Same shift, different impact.
 This is the formal basis for the ``present but inaccessible'' phenomenon: a probe can still read the information because it is a simple, low-sensitivity instrument, but the decoder's complex scoring rule is far more sensitive to the distributional mismatch and cannot use it.